terminusdb/terminusdb-tutorials/getting_started/python-client/lesson_1.md

 Now we have the right schema plan, let's commit it to be database:

 ```
-$ terminusdb commit -m "update phonebook schema"
+$ tdbpy commit -m "update phonebook schema"
 getting_started created.
 getting_started schema updated.
 ```

-To verify the schema is commit, if you are using TerminusX, you can see changes in the dashboard.
+To verify the schema is committed, if you are using TerminusX, you can see changes in the dashboard.
 Since we are using TerminusDB locally (it works with TerminusX as well), we can look at the logs by:

 ```
-$ terminusdb log
+$ tdbpy log
 ========
 Connecting to 'getting_started' at 'http://127.0.0.1:6363/'
 on branch 'main'